Federal Trade Commission

-The FTC is composed of five commissioners, who each serve seven-year terms.
-Members of the commission are nominated by the President and subject to Senate confirmation, and no more than three FTC members can be of the same party.
-One member of the body serves as FTC Chair at the President's pleasure, with Commissioner Lina Khan having served as chair since June 2021.
+The FTC is composed of five commissioners who were nominated by the president and subject to Senate confirmation.
+Commissioners serve seven-year terms, and by law can only be fired for "inefficiency, neglect of duty, or malfeasance in office."
+No more than three FTC members can be from the same party.
+One member of the body serves as FTC chair at the President's pleasure, with Commissioner Andrew N. Ferguson having served as chair since January 2025.

 History

 Early history

-Following the Supreme Court decisions against Standard Oil and American Tobacco in May 1911, the first version of a bill to establish a commission to regulate interstate trade was introduced on January 25, 1912, by Oklahoma congressman Dick Thompson Morgan.
+In the aftermath of the U.S. Supreme Court's landmark decision in Standard Oil Co. of New Jersey v.
+United States in 1911, the first version of a bill to establish a commission to regulate interstate trade was introduced on January 25, 1912, by Oklahoma congressman Dick Thompson Morgan.
 He would make the first speech on the House floor advocating its creation on February 21, 1912.

 Though the initial bill did not pass, the questions of trusts and antitrust dominated the 1912 election.
 Most political party platforms in 1912 endorsed the establishment of a federal trade commission with its regulatory powers placed in the hands of an administrative board, as an alternative to functions previously and necessarily exercised so slowly through the courts.

 With the 1912 presidential election decided in favor of the Democrats and Woodrow Wilson, Morgan reintroduced a slightly amended version of his bill during the April 1913 special session.
 The national debate culminated in Wilson's signing of the FTC Act on September 26, 1914, with additional tightening of regulations in the Clayton Antitrust Act three weeks later.

 The new FTC would absorb the staff and duties of Bureau of Corporations, previously established under the Department of Commerce and Labor in 1903.
 The FTC could additionally challenge "unfair methods of competition" and enforce the Clayton Act's more specific prohibitions against certain price discrimination, vertical arrangements, interlocking directorates, and stock acquisitions.

-Recent history
+1980s

+In 1984, the FTC began to regulate the funeral home industry in order to protect consumers from deceptive practices.
+The FTC Funeral Rule requires funeral homes to provide all customers (and potential customers) with a General Price List (GPL), specifically outlining goods and services in the funeral industry, as defined by the FTC, and a listing of their prices.
+By law, the GPL must be presented on request to all individuals, and no one is to be denied a written, retainable copy of the GPL.